OndrejNepozitek/Edgar-DotNet/README.md

 The appearance of individual rooms is controlled with so-called room templates.
 These are pre-authored building blocks from which the algorithm chooses when generating a layout.
 Each room template consists of an outline polygon and a set of available door positions.
 You can also assign different room templates to different types of rooms.
 For example, a spawn room should probably look different than a boss room.

+## CAUTION!

+The library is currently being refactored to make the API nicer and make it easier to add new features in the future.
+As a result, only the most important logic is documented and I would not recommend looking into the insides of the algorithm.
+If you want to know how the algorithm works, check out my [blog post](https://ondra.nepozitek.cz/blog/42/dungeon-generator-part-1-node-based-approach/).

 ## Key features

 - Procedural dungeon generator